duzun/cycle-crypt/README.md

     -i, --in        Input file to encrypt or - for STDIN -o, --out       Output file or - for STDOUT

-    You can not combine -s, -so and -si, use just one of them.
+    You can not combine -s and -si, use just one of them.

     -i and -o default to -